 All projects seeking support will be expected to complete a set of questions when pitching to the fund to determine the eligibility of their projects.
 The pitch is where you explain why your project deserves a grant from the Council.
 Follow our video here.

-Projects can expect a pledge of up to £10,000 or a maximum of up to 40% of the crowdfunding target.
+Eligible projects can expect a pledge of up to £10,000 or a maximum of up to 40% of the crowdfunding target.

 West Oxfordshire District Council will consider these responses to determine if an activity is eligible.
 Projects will also need to demonstrate that they have local support for the activity proposed prior to project assessment, 6-8 weeks after the deadline.
 This will be through pledges offered on its spacehive campaign.
-You are therefore advised to start your campaign as soon as possible after the deadline.
+You are therefore advised to start your campaign as soon as possible.
 Projects are also able to upload funds raised offline and upload funds raised pre-campaign to evidence existing support.
 Find out more here.

 Projects will need to evidence both fund eligibility and local support to be considered for a pledge by West Oxfordshire District council.